giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

 Looking back at all of this, I think that the ideal solution would be to use this knowledge to build a plugin for DevOps and simplify this process even more.

-Feel free to share your experience with me and/or report any issues with this "tutotial".
+Feel free to share your experience with me and/or report any issues with this "tutorial".